botherder/targetedthreats/README.md

 ## Licensing

-The source code in this repository is licensed under GPL v3 and copyrighted by Claudio Guarnieri.
+The source code in this repository is licensed under BSD 3-Clause and copyrighted by Claudio Guarnieri.

 The list of indicators is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).